kudobuilder/kudo/keps/0012-operator-extensions.md

         delete: true
 ```

 Tasks `load-data` and `clear-data` were created with the two different specifications for how to define a task.
-The `backup` and `restore` tasks were updated with the new patch this framework provides
+The `backup` and `restore` tasks were updated with the new patch this operator provides

 ##### params.yaml

-This framework also provides a new parameter that can be used to specify unique datasources to load, and the size of the PVC that's used for backups.
+This operator also provides a new parameter that can be used to specify unique datasources to load, and the size of the PVC that's used for backups.

 ```yaml
 data-location: